jwpetley/museum_model_scrape/about.markdown

 ---

 <div class="text-center my-4 py-5 px-3 rounded-lg">
- <h2 class="font-weight-bold py-4">Accesible to all!</h2>
+ <h2 class="font-weight-bold py-4">Museums accesible to all</h2>
  <p class="lead font-weight-light py-2">Many of the greatest museums and galleries from all around the world are completely inaccessible to 99% of the globe, simply due to the cost of travel.
-We decided to utilise the growing number of institutions that have created 3D scans that can be found online to create our own museum experience.<p>
+We decided to utilise the growing number of institutions that have created 3D scans that can be found online to create our own museum experience.</p>
 <p>This project was created during DurHack2023.
-We aimed to provide an accesible experience to all people who want to view a mix of museum artificats.</p>
+We aimed to provide an accesible experience to all people who want to view a mix of museum artificats.
+You can read all about our work here <a class="font-weight-bold" href="https://devpost.com/software/digital-pantheon">- Click me!</a></p>
 <p class = "lead font-weight-light py-1">Below is an example of the kind of interactive models that exist in our musuem.</p>
 </div>

 <iframe name="Smithsonian Voyager" src="https://3d-api.si.edu/voyager/3d_package:bebffbcb-1435-4626-b4d1-b9dc0b7d63f7" width="800" height="450" allow="xr; xr-spatial-tracking; fullscreen"></iframe>